Center-for-Health-Data-Science/bulkDGD/docs/source/Command-line interface.md

 It expects as input a CSV file containing a data frame with the gene expression data for the new samples.

-Each row must represent a sample, while each column must represent a gene identified by its Ensembl ID.
-Therefore, each cell of the data frame represents the expression (as RNA-seq read counts) of a gene in a specific sample.
+Each row must represent a sample, while each column must represent a gene identified by its Ensembl ID or additional information about the samples.
+The first column is expected to contain the unique names, IDs, or indexes of the samples.

 In detail, sample preprocessing consists of the following steps:

+1. Removing duplicated samples.
+2. Removing samples containing missing values for the expression of some genes.
-1. Excluding all data for genes that are not included in the DGD model.
+3. Excluding all data for genes that are not included in the DGD model.
 A plain text file containing the list of the genes used in the model is available in `bulkDGD/data/model/training_genes.txt`.
+4. Adding a count of 0 for all genes which are not found in the input samples but are part of the set of genes used to train the DGD model.
-2. Sorting the genes in the order expected by the DGD model.
+5. Sorting the genes in the order expected by the DGD model.

+The program will exit with an error if it finds duplicated genes.

 Preprocessing new samples is a critical step before trying to find the samples' best representations in latent space using the DGD model (with the [`dgd_get_representations`](#dgd_get_representations) executable).